 How to prepare for your first naturopathic assessment

-However, the best way to prepare yourself for the journey ahead is to hold firm in your mind the truth that the degree to which you can improve the experience of your day-to-day life is limitless.
+However, the best way to prepare yourself for the journey ahead is to remind yourself that you are capable of living the life you want.
 I show you how to improve your health, but, ultimately, your success is in your hands.